Divya4400/MIC-MINI_PROJECT/README.md

 - `docker-compose up -d`
 - connect to your server at http://localhost:8888

+## About the Project
+ I tried to create petri-net design studio.
+As I'm javascript beginner I tried to create this project and spent lot of time on it.

 ## References
  - Some code reference from: https://github.com/austinjhunt/petrinet-webgme-designstudio
  - The seed is generated and downloaded through isis website.